 - Sausage: Chicken Sausage is the favorite to use in this recipe, but you can certainly use turkey or pork sausage instead.

-- Peppers: One of my favorite fresh vegetables, get them in every color!
+- Bell Peppers: One of my favorite fresh vegetables, get them in every color!
 Red peppers, green, yellow, and orange.

 - Onion: Yellow onion, sliced thin.